Vaskivskyi/docs-asusrouter/docs/guide/faq/README.md

 An example automation is available here: [link](/guide/how-to/automations.html#restart-http-daemon-when-certain-api-endpoints-stop-responding)

-## Guest WLAN

-### Support for 5 GHz-2 and 6 GHz guest WLANs

-Development requires a device supporting these frequencies.
-You can support purchase of a device required via donate on [Buy Me a Coffee](https://www.buymeacoffee.com/vaskivskyi/w/2147).

 ## Migration from an old version

 Some versions of AsusRouter might implement breaking changes, which will not allow migration from really old versions.
 In this case, you would need to manually update to a correct version still supporting migration before actually updating to the latest release.